afunTW/lbps/README.md

 ## Note

-Try to use plotly for ploting the chart
+Using matplotlib for ploting the chart

 ```
 sudo apt-get install python-pipe
-sudo pip install plotly
+sudo pip install matplotlib
 ```